 So which shotgun choke is the most open?
 Once you’ve gone through the article thoroughly, you will not find any difficulty in selecting the ring kind of choke.
 Please note that it’s not necessary to practice trial shots.
 That means you don’t need to get yourself adjusted to the different types of chokes.

-Depending on your game, you can either select an improved cylinder or modified choke, to begin with. (the most common myth about shotgun chokes)
+Depending on your game, you can either select an improved cylinder or modified choke, to begin with.

 Did you now finally understand the importance and working mechanism of a choke?
 What type of animal do you hunt?
 And is your current choke suitable for that purpose?